 Why Birds May be Culled

 While it may seem destructive to kill birds, there are valid reasons for many types of bird culls.
-Each situation should be carefully evaluated by authorized wildlife conservation officers, however, and no cull should take place without consideration for non-lethal alternatives.
+Each situation should be carefully evaluated by authorized wildlife conservation officers and supervisory authorities, however, and no cull should take place without consideration for non-lethal alternatives.
 When situations are extreme, culling may be necessary under certain circumstances, such as:

 - Local, native populations are at risk from aggressive invaders, such as invasive birds that take over nesting sites or attack native birds.
 If native species are unable to adapt to the aggression, they may be driven out of an area, and there may be nowhere suitable for them to relocate.
 In some areas, European starlings are culled for threatening eastern bluebirds in this way.

 - Large bird flocks may be posing threats to other wildlife or humans, often through the spread of disease in excessive feces.
 In urban and suburban areas where large flocks of pigeons, geese, and ducks may take up residence, this can be a concern, particularly near public parks, schools, or playgrounds.
 Large flocks may also be hazardous in other ways, such as near airports where they may cause airplane strikes or otherwise interfere with safe operations.

 - Unusual population growth may cause an imbalance in local ecology, disrupting food sources and other essential resources.
 In such cases, bird irruptions may naturally take place, or culling could be considered to keep a population in check.
 Proper game bird management for hunting activities can also help keep local bird populations balanced so large scale culling is not necessary.

 In general, the term cull is applied only to large scale activities rather than the removal of just a few individual birds.